 For those who prefer to drive themselves, we recommend renting a car either at the airport on arrival or in Fira.
 The road from the ferry port is steep and narrow, with many tricky switchbacks, large trucks, and buses.
 Leave that for the locals to navigate.
 We strongly recommend reserving a vehicle in advance, especially if you require automatic transmission.
 Upon arrival in Oia, there are a few free public parking lots within a 3 to 8-minute walk of the hotel, but be patient as you may need to check a couple of lots before finding an open space.

 • Handy to: Byzantine Castle Ruins, Oia Bus Terminal, Ammoudi Bay (10 minutes0 on foot downhill, and about 15 minutes to climb back up).

 - Ages: Charisma Suites welcomes guests ages 13 and older.
 There are no amenities or facilities for children, and the largest suites only sleep up to 3 guests.
 Most guests are couples on a romantic getaway.
 The hotel is especially popular for honeymoons, anniversaries, proposals, and weddings.

-- Beach: The closest swimming spot, though it’s not a proper beach, is at Ammoudi Bay, the port immediately below Oia, 500 meters down (11-minute walk).
+- Beach: The closest swimming spot, though it’s not a proper beach, is at Ammoudi Bay, the port immediately below Oia, 500m down.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
 (Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)